• Skip to main content

 Top 10 Dewey Bozella Quotes

-The stalwart persistence of a man unjustly accused and imprisoned, yet full of undying faith that he will be exonerated is a lesson for anyone struggling with overcoming obstacles.
+The stalwart persistence of a man unjustly accused and imprisoned, yet undaunted by his faith that he will be exonerated, is a lesson for anyone struggling to overcome obstacles.

 Before you ever give in to the temptation of giving up,